Glokc0ma/SD-Maid-Pro/Reporting-a-bug.md

 1. Force stop SD Maid.
 2. Create the file `<sdcard>/Android/data/eu.thedarken.sdm/files/sdm_force_debug_run`
 3. Open SD Maid and everything will be written into the log file
-4. When you are done just exit SD Maid and mail/upload the log file
+4. When you are done just exit SD Maid and mail/upload the log file from `<sdcard>/Android/data/eu.thedarken.sdm/cache/logfiles`

 The best thing you can provide to help fix an issue is a debug log of the problem manifesting.
 A debug log is a very detailed description of everything SD Maid did.
 Note that the file may private information in form of file names and pathes on your device.